 Pack any ID cards that may provide discounts whilst travelling.
 Student IDs, seniors or any clubs and organisations that have affiliations overseas may all provide some large savings.
 Automobile Association membership cards, e.g. NRMA, may be handy for obtaining free maps in other countries from their associated automobile associations.

 Set up all your communication devices.
 What email will you use?
 Can you access your current email globally or do you need to set up a Hotmail or Yahoo account?
 Remember to advise all your family and friends if you have a changed address.

-If you are taking your mobile and intend switching it to roaming – check the rates carefully.
+If you are taking your mobile and intend switching it to roaming – check the rates carefully with your phone provider.
 You will be paying high rates for the convenience unless your provider offer good deals (Vodafone in Australia have a $5 per day Roaming charge you can activate).
 It would often be more economical to use local SIM cards in your phone if you really have to be in contact regularly.

 Arrange your travel insurance; if you can’t afford travel insurance then you can’t afford to travel.
 Obtain quotes from existing insurance companies you already have policies with, such as: health, car, home and contents providers.
 Check with your Credit Card company if your card includes any Travel Insurance.
 If it does, check closely what the policy will cover and then ensure you understand what has to happen to activate that insurance policy.